Nominations for our next Board are now open. Help lead the profession.

-Because senior office holders now serve a two-year term, the current President and Deputy President will serve until the election after this one, in 2026.
+Senior office holders now serve a two-year term, so the President and Deputy President chosen in this election will serve until the election after this one, in 2028.

-- One elected Board member seat (three-year term).
+- Two elected Board Director seats (three-year term).

 About the Board